skandavaidyanath/website/content/courses/rl-course/post2.md

 ---
 In this post, we'll try to get into the real nitty-gritties of RL and build on the intuition that we gained from the [last article]({{< ref "/courses/rl-course/post1.md" >}}).
 So we'll bring in some mathematical foundation and then introduce some RL parlance that we will use for the rest of this course.
 I'll stick to the standard notation and jargon from the RL book.

-## Two Issues
+## Three Challenges

-Before we begin with the mathematical foundations of RL, I'd like to point out some issues with RL and what kinds of problems we need to account for if we were to come up with RL algorithms of our own.
+Before we begin with the mathematical foundations of RL, I'd like to point out three challenges in RL we need to account for if we were to come up with RL algorithms of our own.
 Once again, I'm going to move on to a new example so lets take chess this time.

 {{< figure library="true" src="post1_alphazero.jpg" title="AlphaZero: Chess.
 Source: Google Images" lightbox="true" >}}